dots-tb/rePatch/README.md

 **To clarify: this plugin works on both 3.65 and 3.60 on NoNpDrm, official cartridges, and officially downloaded games.**

-Note: Be wary of using a Vitamin dumped(or similar) eboot, it will be effected by save issues.
+Note: Be wary of using a Vitamin dumped(or similar) eboot, it will be affected by save issues.

 **More indepth information on modding by Radziu:** https://github.com/TheRadziu/NoNpDRM-modding/wiki